WilliamDavidHarrison/williams-utilities/README.md

 ## Planned Features

 ```
-API so no need for the main config files.
+Create an API so then there is no need for the main config files
-More image commands.
+More image commands
-Proper website hosting with the API supplying latency, guild, user info.
+Proper website hosting with the API supplying values.
 Move more IDs and values to .env
 ```